27-Feb-2017, 02:25 UT/GMT

 This short extract gives you a taste of the personal "Child's Horoscope" by Liz Greene.
 The small samples taken from various chapters convey an impression of the complete horoscope (18-25 pages) which can be ordered as an E-Horoscope or a bound book in the AstroShop.Most parents long to provide their children with the best they can offer on every level.
 But what is "the best"?
 The birth horoscope of a child is a map of patterns and potentials which exist in that child from the moment of birth.
 Encouragement of these potentials in childhood can help a child to develop greater confidence and hope for a future which is more authentically his or her own, so that greater happiness and fulfillment are possible later in life.
 II.
 Your Child's Psychological Type

 In this concise chapter Liz Greene describes the child's general temperament and his characteristic approach to life.The rich array of individual abilities and potentials portrayed in John F.'s birth horoscope is set against the background of an inherent temperament bias which may be partly hereditary but is also the reflection of a mysterious essence which belongs to him alone.
 This mysterious "something" is already at work within John F., helping him to develop his personality along the lines which are healthiest and most natural to him. [..]
-This may be confusing to parents who, pleased with their civilised and good-natured child, may overlook those distress signals (such as psychosomatic symptoms, loss of appetite, retreat into his room for hours on end, or sudden reluctance to go to school) which are John [...]
+Rather, he needs as much help and encouragement as possible to recognise and value his emotional needs, even if these needs conflict with those of other members of the family.
+One of the best ways parents and family members can help John F. to make better friends with his [...]
 III.
 The Characters in the Story

 This chapter contains valuable information on the child's basic needs and the relationship with his parents.
 The complete horoscope covers this chapter on 5-6 pages.Every child has particular ways in which he or she experiences and seeks emotional contact with others, and this may not always accord with other, more dominant personality traits. [..]
 John F. tends to equate emotional security with the everyday glue that holds life in place the same Cornflakes with the family at breakfast, the same walk around the park in the afternoon, the same ritual of feeding the cat in the evening.
 Calmness, familiarity and practical [...] [..]
-Parental conflicts should never be used as a justification for interfering with the development of the relationship between father and son.
-Even if difficult circumstances make separations necessary, it is the quality of the time spent together which is important, and the [...]
+The mental level of this relationship is extremely important, especially as a sphere where father and son can share the world of ideas as John F. grows up.
+What the son really needs from his father is friendship in the deepest sense of the word a bond established and [...]
 V. Fears and Insecurities

 Knowing about their child's fears can help parents to react with love and understanding in challenging situations.
 The child's main fears and insecurities are described on 2-3 pages in the full report.VI.
 Looking toward the future